 Submerged gravel wetlands are small-scale filters that use wetland plants in rock to treat water.
 Pollutant removal is obtained through biological uptake from algae and bacteria growing within the filter media.
 Wetland plants provide additional biological uptake.
 Submerged gravel wetlands are best suited in areas with a high water table or poorly drained soils.

 Wet swales are channels with permanent pools that provide conveyance, water quality treatment, and flow attenuation of stormwater runoff.
 They collect runoff from roadways and let the water pool within the swale.
-Adding check dams to wet swales often used enhances surface water storage.
+Adding check dams to wet swales enhances surface water storage.
 Pollutants are removed through vegetative filtering, sedimentation, and biological uptake.
 Wet swales are installed in areas with a high groundwater table or poorly drained soil.
 The linear nature of wet swales makes them best along roadway median and side channels.

 Wet swale along US 113 in Worcester County